mcucina1/Financial-Budgeting-App/README.md

 # Money-Mate

 This application allows the user to budget their personal finances.
 By uploading their transiction data, they can budget their income and visually see where their finances are being used.
-This project using React w/Typescript, Python, and MongoDB.
+This project uses React w/Typescript, Python, and MongoDB.

 ## Run Scripts